-This large Clown Knifefish was caught in a South Florida canal in 2015 and is featured in the final plate for this species in the new freshwater fish book.
-Florida Museum photo by Zach Randall
+This large clown knifefish was caught in a South Florida canal in 2015 and is featured in the final plate for this species in the new freshwater fish book.
+Florida Museum photo by Zachary Randall

-The Clown Knifefish is a popular aquarium fish, but can grow to over 3 feet long.
+The clown knifefish is a popular aquarium fish, but can grow to over three feet long.
 It is also a popular food fish in its native range, so it’s unclear which route brought it to Florida’s waterways.

 This freshwater fish is nocturnal and known to eat any live prey (usually other fish) that it can fit in its mouth.
 Here in Florida it prefers canals, reservoirs or ponds with little to no current and some vegetation or debris to hide in.